-- Learn the basic skills necessary to function in a modern society. - Realize the feeling of self-worth by developing mature social, moral, and emotional skills to prepare for life's challenges. - Develop a sound work ethic. - Develop reading, writing, listening, and speaking skills necessary to communicate effectively. - Develop thinking and reasoning skills through the study and application of math and the sciences.

-- Be provided the opportunity to become technologically literate. - Acquire an understanding of democracy and other forms of government as well as a loyalty to our democratic ideas. - Learn the importance of proper nutrition, family matters, and maintenance of a healthy lifestyle. - Promote citizenship and sportsmanship that will instill a sense of pride in the community, teach lifelong lessons of teamwork and self discipline and facilitate physical and emotional development through interscholastic and fine art activities. - Realize the importance of volunteer service in community, social, and political work. - Be provided the opportunity to prepare scholastically for attendance at institutions of higher learning. - Learn skills that will contribute to the enjoyment of leisure time activities and quality of life. - ◆ Develop and enhance their confidence and feelings of self-worth and self-respect by developing effective communication skills, conflict resolution skills, and using their critical thinking skills to resolve ethical situations.
+- 1) Learn the basic skills necessary to function in a modern society. - 2) Realize the feeling of self-worth by developing mature social, moral, and emotional skills to prepare for life's challenges. - 3) Develop a sound work ethic. - 4) Develop reading, writing, listening, and speaking skills necessary to communicate effectively. - 5) Develop thinking and reasoning skills through the study and application of math and the sciences. - 6) Develop an appreciation for the arts. - 7) Be provided the opportunity to become technologically literate. - 8) Acquire an understanding of democracy and other forms of government as well as a loyalty to our democratic ideas. - 9) Learn the importance of proper nutrition, family matters, and maintenance of a healthy lifestyle. - Promote citizenship and sportsmanship that will instill a sense of pride in the community, teach lifelong lessons of teamwork and self discipline and facilitate physical and emotional development through interscholastic and fine art activities. - 11) Realize the importance of volunteer service in community, social, and political work. - 12) Be provided the opportunity to prepare scholastically for attendance at institutions of higher learning. - 13) Learn skills that will contribute to the enjoyment of leisure time activities and quality of life. - 14) Develop and enhance their confidence and feelings of self-worth and self-respect by developing effective communication skills, conflict resolution skills, and using their critical thinking skills to resolve ethical situations.